RedMikePumpkin/hidden-file-server/README.md

 	2. make all links go to the directory with the target inside (e.g. `contact/us/index.html` would become `contact/us`)
 	3. move the set of pages into th `www` folder

-The project on Github contains a simple example web page.
+The project on Github contains a simple example web page. to run it, run `server.js`.